barichello/openQDA/README.md

 # Important notes

-1) The software is only tested on Firefox;
+1) The software is only tested on Firefox

 2) Modify and delete capabilities are not fully implemented across the software;

 # Installation

 1) Copy the files to a folder in your webserver;

-2) Create the databace as specified in the file database.txt;
+2) Create the database as specified in the file database.txt;

-3) Adjust the info in the file connection.php
+3) Adjust the info in the file connection.php;

 4) Run it in your browser!